codeforsanjose/disaster-response-sj/README.md

-# disaster-relief-sanjose
+# disaster-response-sj

-Exploration of civic tech involvement/cooperation with San Jose City government's disaster response agencies.
+Inspired by civic tech volunteer responses to hurricanes Harvey and Irma, the goal of the disaster-response-sj project is to engage with San Jose's Office of Emergency Services to discuss how CfSJ can contribute to disaster response planning and execution.

 ## Plan